techidaily/site-fox-helps/source/_posts/2024-approved-how-to-use-luts-to-obs-studio-and-download-free-luts.md

 Color grading is a necessary yet time-consuming step in the post-production process.
 LUTs are one of the greatest tools a filmmaker has for saving time without sacrificing good color grading.
 Both professional and amateur filmmakers utilize LUTs because of their efficiency and cinematic effects.

 As a result, adding professionalism to your talents is now even easier and more trustworthy.
-With the help of our guide, you can now handle everything on your own, as we've compiled a list of the finest [free LUTs](https://tools.techidaily.com/wondershare/filmora/download/)for OBS.
+With the help of our guide, you can now handle everything on your own, as we've compiled a list of the finest [free LUTs](https://tools.techidaily.com/wondershare/filmora/download/) for OBS.
 So, get started right now and polish your videos to perfection.

 [![iOS](https://images.wondershare.com/assets/images-common/badges-apple.svg)](https://app.adjust.com/w06dr6m%5F19za1f6) [![Android](https://images.wondershare.com/assets/images-common/badges-google.svg) ](https://app.adjust.com/w06dr6m%5F19za1f6)